 Your Connection is Not Private is an error many users have come across while using the Internet.

 But what does this error actually mean?
 Let’s get into the details of it.
 Having realized the power of the Internet, Internet users have risen considerably over the years now.
 However, the most vulnerable part of using the Internet is probably data security.
 To fix Uplay connection issue, click here!

 There are hackers ready to steal your data with the very first they get.
-In Chrome Your Connection is Not Private is one of the ways through which they have a means to steal your highly confidential data.
+In Chrome Your Connection is Not Private is one of the ways through which they have the means to steal your highly confidential data.
 If while visiting a website that is secured via SSL method, known as https, you get an error message Your Connection is Not Private, then the cause for this error is likely the fact that someone is trying to get your confidential data through the insecure connection.

 Secured Socket Layer or SSL is a security layer responsible for establishing links between a web server and a browser while keeping the data secured with some kind of encryption over the data.

 - 2 How to Fix Your Connection is Not Private in Chrome